MBausson/Onlive/README.md

 ### Server

 This project provides a `Dockerfile` file, allowing you to easily deploy a server.
 The default port used is `8001` : this can be changed in the `Dockerfile`, via the application arguments.
+The default game board update interval is `300ms` : this value can also be changed in the dockerfile.

 ### Client